aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/English/Characters in Hamlet/Reynaldo.md

 # Reynaldo

-- This character is a servant who is instructed to go to Paris in order to observe the behavior of [[./Laertes|Laertes]] who is at school there.
+- This character is a servant who is instructed to go to Paris in order to observe the behavior of [[Laertes|Laertes]] who is at school there.